 In June 2010, USAID awarded ACDI/VOCA a five-year, $60 million PL 480 Title II program to be implemented with the International Medical Corps and Opportunities Industrialization Center International.
-The program is operating in the districts of Tonkolili, Bombali, Kailahun and Koinadugu to reduce food insecurity and increase resiliency among vulnerable populations.
-Overall, the Sustainable Nutrition and Agriculture Promotion (SNAP) Program anticipates reaching over 400,000 vulnerable individuals by the project’s end.
+The program operates in the districts of Tonkolili, Bombali, Kailahun, and Koinadugu to increase resiliency and reduce food insecurity among vulnerable populations.
+The Sustainable Nutrition and Agriculture Promotion (SNAP) program will reach over 400,000 vulnerable individuals by the project’s end.

-SNAP will reduce food insecurity and increases resiliency among the most vulnerable rural populations by utilizing an integrated approach.
-Such an approach ensures access to food through direct distribution, thus improving health and nutrition, while promoting improved literacy and sustainable livelihood activities for the same households.
+SNAP reduces food insecurity and increases resiliency among the most vulnerable rural populations by utilizing an integrated approach.
+The integrated approach ensures access to food through direct distribution—thus improving health and nutrition—while also promoting improved literacy and sustainable livelihood activities for the same households.
 SNAP integrates cross-cutting themes into program interventions including resiliency to shocks, productive youth, gender equity, environmental stewardship and good governance.
-Specifically, ACDI/ VOCA and its partners are implementing the program in 18 impoverished chiefdoms addressing two strategic objectives:
+Specifically, ACDI/ VOCA and its partners are implementing the program in 18 impoverished chiefdoms to address the following two strategic objectives: